 - Begin exercises 24 hours after surgery (heel slides, quad sets, ankle pumps, and straight leg raises unless otherwise instructed - Discomfort and knee stiffness is normal for a few days following surgery it is safe, and, in fact, preferable to bend your knee up to 90° while lying or sitting (unless instructed otherwise by physician) - Continuous Passive Motion (CPM) a CPM device may be prescribed to assist you in bending your knee.
-This should be used 6-8 hours a day and should be set from -10 degrees to 50 degrees initially, and you should progress 5-10 degrees daily until reaching -10 100 degrees. - Complete exercises 3-4 times daily until your first post-operative visit - Do ankle pumps continuously throughout the day to reduce the possibility of a blood clot in your calf (extremely uncommon) - Formal physical therapy (PT) will begin after your first post-operative visit
+This should be used 6-8 hours a day and should be set from -10 degrees to 50 degrees initially, and you should progress 5-10 degrees daily until reaching -10 100 degrees. - Complete exercises 3-4 times daily until your first post-operative visit - Do ankle pumps continuously throughout the day and wear compression stockings provided to reduce the possibility of a blood clot in your calf (extremely uncommon) - Formal physical therapy (PT) will begin asap, either home health or out patient.